Claudia has been writing about crafts online for many years. She is an avid crafter who has been creating for most of her life.

 My daughter is a doodler.
 She loves to draw little characters and give them to me as mementos.
-Over the years, I have accumulated quite a few and they are quite special to me.
+Over the years, I have accumulated quite a few and they are very special to me.

 As a quilter and I've often thought it would be fun to turn one of her doodles into a stuffed toy, so I decided to give it a try.
 It turned out to be a fun and simple project that anyone with some basic sewing skills can do.

-Follow these step by step instructions, and you too can turn a drawing into a stuffed toy.
+Follow these step-by-step instructions, and you too can turn a drawing into a stuffed toy.
 You'll be amazed at the results.

 Step 1 - Pick out a drawing